 Data Breach Notifications.
 We see these on the news every now and again, and they can be downright terrifying.
 LifeLock will alert you anytime there is a large-scale data breach, providing a valuable early warning so that you can protect your identity early in the process.

-LifeLock also provides the LifeLock Identity Alert System, that will contact you by text, phone, or email, then refer your case to their Identity Restoration Specialists.
-Like Identity Guard, they also provide a $1 million Total Service Guarantee, providing lawyers and other professionals to help you recover should you become the victim of identity theft.
+LifeLock also provides the LifeLock Identity Alert System, that will contact you by text, phone, or email, providing lawyers and other professionals to help you recover should you become the victim of identity theft.

 LifeLock offers three packages: LifeLock Standard; LifeLock Advantage ; and LifeLock Ultimate Plus.
 That gives you the flexibility to choose the level of coverage that you want at a price that you can afford.

-Limited Time Offer: Get 10% off the cost of LifeLock the first year with this link.
+Limited Time Offer: Get 10% off the cost of LifeLock the first year – Terms Apply.

 One of the factors that makes TransUnion’s credit monitoring service so appealing is that TransUnion is one of the three major credit bureaus that all of the credit monitoring services get their information from.
 That means that what you’ll be getting from TransUnion is the real deal, the one used by lenders and not a representative score that’s designed to imitate a real credit score.